BONEFISHING CXI STAYING at THE VILLAGES LODGE

 - One guide for each angler at no extra cost.
 (The only lodge to offer this service included in the trip cost)

 - Comprehensive briefing notes plus phone and email support to assist you to prepare.
 A get together for residents of SEQ and northern NSW to cover all aspects of the trip and some casting tips for the windy conditions.

 - The option of truck transport to the Korean Wreck area for a spot of gear testing, weather and tides permitting.

 - Air conditioned, twin share accommodation fronting onto the lagoon.
 Each room has its own ensuite with hot water, rooms are serviced daily with fresh towels and the whole lodge is spotlessly kept.
-Single room accommodation is available for an additional $450AU per week.
+Single room accommodation is available for an additional $350AU per week.

 - The lodge has its own dive operation with qualified dive master, all equipment and a high end regularly serviced compressor for good quality air.
-Suitably qualified persons booked on a fishing trip can sample some of the world class dive sites the island has to offer for $250 per day including equipment and full tanks.
+Suitably qualified persons booked on a fishing trip can sample some of the world class dive sites the island has to offer.

 - Fishing Licence paid on entry – AU$60

-- Tips – usually totalling around AU$300 for the week
+- Tips – usually totalling around AU$350 for the week

 - Departure Tax from Christmas Is – now included in the ticket price

 - Beer usually $4.50AU per can and soft drink usually about $2.50AU each (prices can change without notice)